Social Media Marketing Part Four: Understanding The Differences Between Paid and Organic Social Media Marketing

 There’s a reason why you’re more likely to find an old “Yellow Pages” phonebook in an antique shop than someone’s home.
 Like rotary telephones, black and white televisions and typewriters before it, new technology basically left the printed directory in the dust.
 We all know most people now go online to gather information, but did you know 90% of American adults use the internet?
 And they’re not just searching for phone numbers either.

 For small businesses, one of the keys to success is establishing consistent cash flow.
 Whether you own a three-man plumbing company or a small bakery, you need monthly revenue.
-Some small businesses can't afford to maintain a dedicated billing and invoicing department and as a result, the work of drawing up and sending out invoices falls to the owner, who already has a ton of other priorities to juggle.
+Some small businesses can't afford to maintain a dedicated billing and invoicing department.
+As a result, the work of drawing up and sending out invoices falls to the owner, who already has a ton of other priorities to juggle.
 In other cases, small businesses may dedicate a specific time of the week to creating and sending invoices.
-Either way, the billing process can get slowed down, and maybe even delayed or overlooked altogether.
+The billing process can get slowed down, and maybe even delayed or overlooked altogether.
 Not getting those invoices out in a timely fashion can choke up cash flow and can cause stress.
 The latest small business software can bring major relief.